Frequently asked questions

 What happens if there are not enough players in a section?

 Generally I can fill two or three sections (we have about 25-40 players per tournament).
 The TD adjusts sections as needed to get a clear winner, if possible.
 It’s not always possible.

 If I need to drop out of a tournament, what is the last day to give notice, and do I get my fees refunded?

 This would apply only to those paying per tournament.
-If this happens, you will get your money back, or you could use it for a future tournament.
+If you give 48 hours notice, or before the pairings go out, you will get your money back, or you could use it for a future tournament.
 Membership includes all tournaments, and it doesn’t matter how many or few tournaments you play.

 Is the church handicap accessible?

-Yes - there is a chair escalator.
+Yes - you will need to climb the 7-8 outside stairs to get into the building, but there is a chair escalator inside the building.
 Check with the TD about using it.